 A bit out of town on the eastern tip of the Baja Peninsula is Cabo Pulmo National Park.
-This marine national park is a world heritage site, and is home to the only coral reef on the west coast of North America and Baja’s only coral reef.
+This marine national park is a world heritage site, home to the only coral reef on the west coast of North America and Baja’s only coral reef.

 A day trip there gives you options to hike, dive, snorkel, and view underwater life, including humpback whales, whale sharks, stingrays, sea turtles, and more.

 9. A Glass Bottom Boat Tour

 When you have access to clear Pacific ocean waters, it makes sense to want to see what’s underneath the surface.
 Glass bottom boat tours allow you to do just that and avoid getting into the water (if that’s what you prefer).
 View underwater sea life, coral, and the general calm and serene part of the globe that we otherwise don’t see.

 10. Water Activities